 Updated as of April 26 2021

-Here’s a graphic that shows how IPL volume of conversation has developed since the beginning of the league:
+Here’s a graphic that shows how IPL volume of conversation has developed in India since the beginning of the league:

 CSK has received the most positive mentions (32%) while KKR has received the most negative mentions (13%) amongst the teams so far.